Skip to main content

 Unguarded: All Falcon users can describe and change content.
 All have the permission to write.

 Guarded: Hub owners and admins determine the permission individually.
 Users who have assigned responsibilities (e.g. in the profile or for activities) are given write permission for guarded elements.
+This always applies to general responsibility and strategic responsibility.

 Attention!
 Settings in the profile are inherited!
 Users who have been defined as responsible in the profile have write permission in guarded tree elements.
 This permission is inherited downwards.
 If, for example, you have defined a user as responsible on the profile in a measure package, the user can write in all measures of the package.
 If you want to be sure that the permission have been assigned as desired, you can view the tool from the perspective of any user.
 More information here.